 Healthcare-associated infections are one of the most common complications affecting patients in hospital and can prolong a patient’s hospital stay or result in death.
 Infections, such as Staphylococcus aureus (also known as ‘golden staph’), can be acquired as a direct or indirect result of care received in hospital.
 The current agreed benchmark for SABSI is no more than 1 case per 10,000 days of patient care.

-• all public hospitals in each state and territory had rates below the national benchmark of 1 case per 10,000 patient days, except for the Australian Capital Territory
+- for public hospitals, all states and territories except Tasmania had rates of infection that were below the national benchmark of 1 case per 10,000 patient days

-• for private hospitals that volunteered to report SABSI surveillance data to the national collection (23% of hospitals), there were 189 SABSI cases occurring during 5.6 million days of patient care – a rate of 0.34 cases per 10,000 patient days.
+- for private hospitals that volunteered to report SABSI surveillance data to the national collection (23% of hospitals), there were 207 SABSI cases occurring during just under 5.7 million days of patient care – a rate of 0.35 cases per 10,000 patient days.

 Hand hygiene compliance